Many wild cat species are at high risk of becoming extinct from habitat loss, poaching, illegal wildlife trade and loss of prey.

 ENDANGERED

 Inhabits the Island of Borneo.
-Listed as endangered since 2002 with a population estimated at less than 2,000 individuals.
+Listed as endangered since 2002 with a population estimated at around 2,500 individuals.

 Andean Mountain Cat